Is Robinhood Safe: Key Takeaways:

-Let’s stack that up against what other brokers offer.
-Merrill Lynch offers a cash reward of up to $1,000 on a new account.
+Here’s what other brokers offer … Merrill Lynch offers a cash reward of up to $1,000 on a new account.
 The catch is that you have to invest $200,000 to qualify.
-There are no givebacks for investing less than $20,000.

-Or maybe TradeStation’s $5,000 promo caught your eye.
-Again, don’t get too excited.
+TradeStation has a $5,000 promo.
 That won’t be much compared with the $5 million you’ll need to give them.

-So Robinhood’s free stock offer starts to look better.
-And there’s always the chance that you’ll win the lottery with your 1% chance of getting a stock valued between $50 and $200.
+So Robinhood’s free stock offer starts to look better by comparison.
+And there’s always the chance you’ll win the lottery with your 1% chance of getting a stock valued between $50 and $200.

 How Does Robinhood Make Money?

 It all comes back to the routing.